Semi denting points and related notions in Banach spaces: Abstract

 \section{Abstract}

-In this work, we study the stability properties of semi denting, semi PC, and semi SCS points, as well as their $w^*$-analogues, in Banach spaces, with respect to $l_p$-sums ( $1\leq p \leq \infty),$ ideals, and projective tensor products.
+In this work, we study semi denting points and related notions in Banach spaces.
+We observe that $X$ has the Radon-Nikodým Property if and only if every closed bounded convex set has a semi denting point.
+We also study the stability properties of semi denting, semi PC, and semi SCS points, as well as their $w^*$-analogues in Banach spaces, with respect to $l_p$-sums ( $1\leq p \leq \infty$), ideals, and projective tensor products.